rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 [me@login01 ~]$ ls -lh /home/me
 total 0
 ```
+### How do I reset my password?

+We use your WUSTL Key for authentication on the CHPC.
+If you need to reset your WUSTL Key, please visit WUIT at [https://it.wustl.edu/items/how-do-i-change-my-wustl-key-password/](https://it.wustl.edu/items/how-do-i-change-my-wustl-key-password).
 ### How can I set up 2-factor authentication on my personal device?

 The university requires users to enable 2-factor authentication (2FA) on their personal devices to connect to campus network.
 This is a prerequisite to connect to the login node while you are off campus.